TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/cpsw_lwip_mqtt.md

 <tr>
     <td>Mdio Manual Mode Enable
-    <td>TI Networking / Enet (CPSW)
+    <td>TI Networking / Enet (CPSW) / MDIO Config
-    <td>Flag to enable MDIO manual mode in example.
-Driver support for Manual mode is enabled, so this parameter configures manual mode in the example.
+    <td>Flag to enable MDIO manual mode in example.\n Driver support for Manual mode is enabled, so this parameter configures manual mode in the example.
-    <td>Default is true.
-If your silicon is affected with errata <a href="https://www.ti.com/lit/er/sprz457e/sprz457e.pdf" target="_blank">i2329— MDIO interface corruption</a>, then TI suggests to use MDIO_MANUAL_MODE as software workaround.
+    <td>Default is true.\n If your silicon is affected with errata <a href="https://www.ti.com/lit/er/sprz457e/sprz457e.pdf" target="_blank">i2329— MDIO interface corruption</a>, then TI suggests to use MDIO_MANUAL_MODE as software workaround.
 </tr>

 \cond SOC_AM64X || SOC_AM243X || SOC_AM263X || SOC_AM263PX
 <tr>
     <td>Disable Mac Port1, Disable Mac Port2
-    <td>TI Networking / Enet (CPSW)
+    <td>TI Networking / Enet (CPSW) / MAC Port Config
-    <td>Select which port to Disable
+    <td>Select which port to Disable.
-    <td>Default is Port1 enabled.
-If both Port1 and Port 2 are enabled, any port can be used and  if operating in switch mode, it enables traffic switching between the two ports.
+    <td>Default is Port1 enabled.\n If both Port1 and Port 2 are enabled, any port can be used and  if operating in switch mode, it enables traffic switching between the two ports.
 </tr>
 \endcond

 <tr>
     <td>Enable Packet Pool Allocation
-    <td>TI Networking / Enet (CPSW)
+    <td>TI Networking / Enet (CPSW) / Packet Pool Config
-    <td>Flag to enable packet allocation from enet utils library.
-It should be disabled to avoid utils memory wastage, in case application allots packet via other mechanism.
+    <td>Flag to enable packet allocation from enet utils library.\n It should be disabled to avoid utils memory wastage, in case application allots packet via other mechanism.
 (Ex- Lwip pools)
     <td>Default is true.
-It is disabled for lwip based examples.
-If enabled size of pkt pool size depends on 'Large Pool Packet Size', 'Large Pool Packet Count', 'Medium Pool Packet Size', 'Medium Pool Packet Count', 'Small Pool Packet Size' and 'Small Pool Packet Count'.
+It is disabled for lwip based examples.\n If enabled, size of pkt pool size depends on 'Large Pool Packet Size', 'Large Pool Packet Count', 'Medium Pool Packet Size', 'Medium Pool Packet Count', 'Small Pool Packet Size' and 'Small Pool Packet Count'.
 </tr>

 <tr>
     <td>Number of Tx Packet
     <td>TI Networking / Enet (CPSW) / DMA channel config
     <td>No of Tx packets required for DMA channel
-    <td>Default is 16.
-It contributes to the size of Pkt Mem Pool, DMA ring buffer and accessories.
+    <td>Default is 16.\n It contributes to the size of Pkt Mem Pool, DMA ring buffer and accessories.
 </tr>

 <tr>
     <td>Number of Rx Packet
     <td>TI Networking / Enet (CPSW) / DMA channel config
     <td>No of Rx packets required for DMA channel
-    <td>Default is 40.
-It contributes to the size of Pkt Mem Pool, DMA ring buffer and accessories size.
+    <td>Default is 40.\n It contributes to the size of Pkt Mem Pool, DMA ring buffer and accessories size.
 </tr>
 </table>